 - Aphid attacks.
 These are easily prevented by simply squashing the first arrivals, which usually congregate at the tips of growing shoots.
 Once the colony gets established you will need to spray to eliminate it - but by then the damage will have been done and you will lose a lot of the potential growth of the tree for the season.

-- Accidents with strimmers - these are one of the main dangers facing young fruit trees!
-A young tree will often recover from strimmer damage, but it can provide an entry point for diseases.
+- Accidents with strimmers - these are one of the main dangers facing young fruit trees.
+They will often recover from strimmer damage, but it can provide an entry point for diseases.

-- If your tree is planted in a lawn, be careful not to allow lawn fertilizers or weedkillers to drift on to the tree or to be carried towards the tree by rain run-off.
+- If your tree is planted in a lawn, be careful not to allow lawn fertilizers or herbicides to drift on to the tree or to be carried towards the tree by rain run-off.
 The typical symptoms are that the young tree will change from thriving to dying fairly quickly, with the leaves dropping away so that only a stick is left.

 - Various fungal disease problems, which tend to be location or climate-specific.
 If spotted early enough these can usually be dealt with before they overwhelm the new tree.

 - Do not prune a newly-planted tree in late spring or summer, particularly if it is struggling.
-Pruning will not stimulate more growth at this stage, it will simply weaken and probably kill the tree.
+Pruning will not stimulate more growth at this stage, it will simply weaken the tree further.